xrettle/WFGY/ProblemMap/Atlas/Fixes/auto-repair/repair-validation-loop-v1.md

 ---

-## 12. Validation and confidence discipline
+## 13. Validation and confidence discipline

 Validation confidence must never be treated as decoration.

 Confidence should go down when:

 * evidence is thin
-* before / after comparison is ambiguous
+* before and after comparison is ambiguous
 * multiple families remain plausible
 * the repair target was not narrowly defined
 * the case crosses into high-risk boundary-heavy territory

 This is especially important in:

-* F5 / F6 edges
+* F5 and F6 edges
-* F3 / F4 edges
+* F3 and F4 edges
-* F1 / F7 synthetic boundary cases
+* F1 and F7 synthetic boundary cases

 A weak validation with a high confidence label is worse than an explicit uncertain result.

 ---

-## 13. Relationship to rollback
+## 14. Relationship to rollback

 Validation and rollback are closely connected.